So I’m going to say this upfront. Just as McDonald’s new ‘Beijing chicken

 2 teaspoons of crushed garlic

-1 tablespoon of Thai red curry paste
+1 tablespoon of Thai red curry

 2 tablespoons of fish sauce